EpistasisLab/tpot/README.md

 ### Using TPOT via code

+We've taken care to design the TPOT interface to be as similar as possible to scikit-learn.

 TPOT can be imported just like any regular Python module.
 To import TPOT, type:

 ```Python